brooksphilip/hobbyfarm/hobbyfarm/contentmd/rgs-rancher-rodeo/step-12.md

 # Install Longhorn

+#### Lets install longhorn for our persistent storage inside Kubernetes.
+This will allows applications to be able to read and write persistent data inside the cluster.

 1. Click into your newly `active` cluster **if you are not already in the cluster explorer for the newly created cluster**

 2. On the left menu pane click `Apps`.
 This should take you to `charts`